linkerd/website/linkerd.io/content/2/tasks/adding-your-service.md

 linkerd viz stat deployments -n MYNAMESPACE
 ```

+The above command requires the `viz` extension to be installed.
 Note that it may take several seconds for these metrics to appear once the data
 plane proxies have been injected.